andymnewhouse/card-party/README.md

 In case of a run, aces can be either high or low, but not both.

 For instance, the correct combinations are:
-A ♣ – 2 ♣ – 3 ♣ – 4 ♣ (when the ace is considered low) or
+A ♣ – 2 ♣ – 3 ♣ – 4 ♣ (when the ace is considered low) or<br>
-J ♠ – K ♠ – Q ♠ – A ♠ (when the ace is considered high)
+J ♠ – K ♠ – Q ♠ – A ♠ (when the ace is considered high)<br>
 However, Q ♣ – K ♣- A ♣- 2 ♣ is not allowed.

-7 rounds
+The 7 rounds of Play
 - Round 1: 6 cards dealt, goal is two sets of three
 - Round 2: 7 cards dealt, goal is one set of three and one run of four
 - Round 3: 8 cards dealt, goal is two runs of four